ajthinking/archetype/readme.md

 ```

 ## Notes
-> Currently when reading, the package will not traverse into includes, traits or parent classes
+> :warning: Currently when reading, the package will not traverse into includes, traits or parent classes.
+It is up to you ta handle that.

+> :warning: This package assumes code follows guidellines and conventions from [PSR](https://www.php-fig.org/psr/) and [Laravel](https://laravel.com/docs).
+Examples: use one class and namespace per file, refrain from multiple property declarations in same line etc.

 ## Contributing